-Incentivized by new administrative leadership and organizational restructuring, the University continues to seek external and internal resources for the conduct of its institutional mission: research, instruction and outreach programming.
-Furthermore, new academic offerings including additional graduate (e.g. engineering and energy management) and undergraduate programs (pre-engineering and pre-medicine), along with their associated research and public service, have been established.
+Furthermore, new academic offerings including additional graduate (e.g. engineering, criminal justice, educational leadership, and computer science) and undergraduate programs (pre-engineering and pre-medicine), along with associated research and public service, have been established.
 WVSU is also positioning itself as an active participant in statewide initiatives, along with other state Universities, related to research infrastructural improvements which in turn translate into regional economic development.
 These efforts provide the basis for greater opportunities for external funding.

 West Virginia Research and Development Corporation will continue supporting and playing a vital role, as the designated fiscal manager of external resources, in the administration and advancement of research, teaching, and public service for the University.
 The Corporation has been, and will continue to be, a foundational fiscal catalyst in increasing sponsored activities at the University.
-As previously discussed, this year's financial statements reflect a slightly better position (based on revenue and net assets outcomes), in spite of a still quiescent economic environment.
+As previously discussed, this year's financial statements (based on revenue and net assets outcomes), as a result of a still quiescent economic environment declined slightly.
 Through its "Vision 2020" Strategic Plan, the University is committed to increasing efforts related to expanding external resources, which, in turn, generate positive impacts on the communities and citizenry served throughout the state, regional economic development, increased research capacity, and expansion of educational facilities and programming.

-STATEMENTS OF NET POSITION AS OF JUNE 30, 2016 AND 2015
+STATEMENTS OF NET POSITION AS OF JUNE 30, 2017 AND 2016

-2016 2015
+2017 2016

 ASSETS AND DEFERRED OUTFLOWS

-CURRENT ASSETS: Cash and cash equivalents Grants and contracts receivable Other receivables Due from West Virginia State University Prepaid expense \$ 565,594 807,161 4,000 48,739 84,847 \$ 162,476 873,077 12,965 135,413
+CURRENT ASSETS: Cash and cash equivalents Grants and contracts receivable Other receivables Due from West Virginia State University Prepaid expense \$ 105,089 2,064,555 (119) 172,075 \$ 565,594 807,161 4,000 48,739 84,847

-Total current assets 1,510,341 1,183,931
+Total current assets 2,341,600 1,510,341

-NONCURRENT ASSETS - Capital assets - net 1,673,082 1,840,030
+NONCURRENT ASSETS - Capital assets - net 2,071,637 1,673,082

-TOTAL ASSETS 3,183,423 3,023,961
+TOTAL ASSETS 4,413,237 3,183,423

-DEFERRED OUTFLOWS OF RESOURCES
+DEFERRED OUTFLOWS OF RESOURCES 1

-TOTAL \$ 3,183,423 \$ 3,023,961
+TOTAL \$ 4,413,237 \$ 3,183,423

-See notes to financial statements.
-(Co ntinued)